Optimality Guarantees for Particle Belief Approximation of POMDPs: Particle Belief MDP Approximation Guarantees

 \section{Particle Belief MDP Approximation Guarantees}

-In this section, we establish the theoretical guarantees for using any approximately optimal MDP planning algorithm to solve the POMDP problem $\mathbf{P}$ by planning in the particle belief MDP $\mathbf{M}_{\mathbf{P}}$. \cref{thm:pomdp-qvalue} shows that the $Q$-values $Q_{\mathbf{P}}^*$ and $Q_{\mathbf{M}_{\mathbf{P}}}^*$ are close to each other with high probability, and \cref{thm:pomdp-grand} shows that using any approximately optimal MDP planning algorithm $\mathcal{A}$ in the particle belief MDP $\mathbf{M}_{\mathbf{P}}$ as a policy yields near-optimal value in the original POMDP with an additional closed-loop exact belief update step.
+In this section, we establish the theoretical guarantees for using any approximately optimal MDP planning algorithm to solve the POMDP problem $\mathbf{P}$ by planning in the particle belief MDP $\mathbf{M}_{\mathbf{P}}$. \cref{thm:pomdp-qvalue} shows that the $Q$-values $Q_{\mathbf{P}}^*$ and $Q_{\mathbf{M}_{\mathbf{P}}}^*$ are close to each other with high probability, and \cref{thm:pomdp-grand} shows that using any approximately optimal MDP planning algorithm $\mathcal{A}$ in the particle belief MDP $\mathbf{M}_{\mathbf{P}}$ as a policy yields near-optimal value in the original POMDP if applied repeatedly in a closed loop with the environment and an exact belief updater.